-Electricity market liberalization and projected power generation plan 2013, hydropower and thermal power plants plans20.
-February 2013. / News Serbia Energy
+Electricity market liberalization and projected power generation plan 2013, hydropower and thermal power plants plans, News Serbia Energy

 Liberalization of the internal market required more careful planning of production from hydropower. – With planned production of 9.5 billion tonnes of lignite for electricity generation in 2013, open-cast mine “Drmno” will outperform all its previous records. – Electric power generation for 2013 projected by Energy Balance amounts to 35.2 billion kWh.